 --for the Croque-Monsiuer--

-- Begin by smearing two slices of bread with 1 tbsp of the fig + port jam each.
-Add 1 tbsp of the bechamel to each of the other 2 slices of bread.
+- Begin by smearing two slices of bread with 1 tablespoon of the fig + port jam each.
+Add 1 tablespoon of the bechamel to each of the other 2 slices of bread.
 Add 1.5 slices of swiss on top of each of the fig + port jam smeared slices and add 1.5 slices of white cheddar to each of the bechamel topped slices.
 Evenly divide the ham and place each half on top of the swiss cheese and place the white cheddar topped pieces on top.